vfarcic/devops24/manuscript/04-helm.md

 Successfully packaged chart and saved it to: helm/go-demo-3-0.0.1.tgz
 ```

+The `-d` argument is new.
+It specified that we want to create a package in `helm` directory.

 We will not use the package just yet.
 For now, I wanted to make sure that you remember that we can create it.

 ## Upgrading Charts

 We are about to install the *go-demo-3* Chart.
 You should already be familiar with the commands, so you can consider this as an exercise that aims to solidify what you already learned.
-There will be one difference comapred to the commands we executed earlier.
+There will be one difference when compared to the commands we executed earlier.
 It'll prove to be a simple, but important one for our continuous deployment processes.

 We'll start by inspecting the values.